Population Health, Behavior and Outcomes Research Program

 1) Improving the use of and access to validated early detection screening methods

-2) Epidemiological cancer research focused on early detection of breast, colorectal, prostate and oral cancer as well as the etiology of brain, ovarian, and prostate cancer
+2) Epidemiological cancer research focused on early detection of breast, colorectal, prostate and oral cancer as well as the etiology of brain, ovarian, and prostate cancer.

-The core areas of strength in cancer survivorship include:
+Core areas of strength in cancer survivorship include:

 2) Patient navigation within health systems

 6) Lifestyle interventions

 The PHBO mentors new investigators in cancer research through the NCI-funded Cancer Education and Career Development Program (R25T).
 This program offers predoctoral and postdoctoral fellowships in cancer prevention and control.
 The Minority-Based Community Clinical Oncology Program (MBCCOP) offers opportunities for linkage between behavioral interventions and clinical translational research.
 U of I has one of only 12 MBCCOPs in the country.
 The PHBO will also interface with U of I’s newly funded Clinical and Translational Science Award (CTSA) to enhance translational research in cancer prevention and control.

 Our program capitalizes on strengths of program members including epidemiology, health services research, sociology, dentistry, nursing, clinical psychology, biostatistics, pathology, and nutrition.